aprettyloner/Object-Detection-on-Thermal-Images/README.md

 - Must have NVIDIA GPUs with CUDA X installed.

-- The data provided by FLIR is included in the folder ```/coco/FLIR_Dataset```.
+- Add the data provided by FLIR to a folder path called ```/coco/FLIR_Dataset```.

 - Place the custom pre-trained weights you downloaded from above into: ```/weights/*.pt```

-- Converted labels from the [Dark Chocolate](https://github.com/joehoeller/Dark-Chocolate) repo are located in data/labels.
+- Converted labels from [Dark Chocolate](https://github.com/joehoeller/Dark-Chocolate) are located in data/labels, which you unzipped above.

 - The custom *.cfg with modified hyperparams is located in ```/cfg/yolov3-spp-r.cfg```.